anthonywise/WebAPIClient/README.md

 History:

+08/21/2013  Modified HttpClient to URLEncode the LocalPath section of endpoints because of an issue with endpoints with commas in them.
 08/03/2013  Added ApiUtility class with static methods for IsOnline (marketdatanormal) and GetVersion
 07/26/2013  Fixed bug with listeners where they were not put in a Stopped state in certain cases
 06/28/2013  Added KeepAliveFailure event